- One can use backorders or the order fill rate.

 - Order fill rates measure the satisfaction only at the point of initial delay and do not measure how late a fulfillment occurs.

-Leanard Laforteza states a similar reasoning in his paper for selecting backorders as a service measurement for his paper designing a multi-echelon system for supplying Marine military deployments.
+Leanard Laforteza states similar reasoning in his paper for selecting backorders as a service measurement for his paper designing a multi-echelon system for supplying Marine military deployments.

 Leanard Laforteza on Fill Rate